shmruin/TreeCanvasView/README.md

 - **double tab** the row to modify value of the raw
 - A popup will appear and you can change the value to anything you want

+## Need more improvement!
+- More user endpoints to custom
+- More feasible architecture to deal with UI and Data
+- Flexibility

 ## Built With

 `No depenencies` with other library or framework.